0xDBFB7/scientific_standards/README.md

 > "We therefore established a concise checklist summarizing MISEV criteria to support EV researchers towards reaching the highest standards in the field."

-They even developed specialized databases to support the effort https://www.evtrack.org/

-Experimental designs are plotted on a 2D graph for ease of selection!
+They developed specialized [databases](https://www.evtrack.org/) to support the effort, and experimental designs are even plotted on a 2D graph for ease of selection!

 And it seems to have worked!
 The number of papers using nigh-unacceptable (1-method) methodologies dropped from ~23% to 12% in 6 years, and of protocols assigned a metric, adherence jumped from 21% to 56% (https://www.evtrack.org/index.php), despite